 This bit is set when T4 is running (T4RUN = 1) and its value becomes 0.
+This bit must be cleared with an instruction.

 When this bit and T4FLG are set to 1, an interrupt request to vector address 8024H is generated.